 Prior to the debate, one such mother asked liberal doyenne Elizabeth Warren why she shouldn’t have the same choice in schooling as the senator did for her kids.
 Warren responded with a classic move from the politician’s repertoire: she misled, claiming that her children attended public schools.
 Her son attended the Haverford School while she was a professor at Penn — not West Philly High.

 Warren’s odious distortion obscured the more subtle, but more pervasive lie of the Democratic elite: that they can claim to be the sole defenders of black and brown interests, while blatantly ignoring the policies many of these voters hold dear.
 Because black voters particularly view charter schools as a way up and out of the terrible schools that are often their only option in educating their children.

 For Democrats, choosing teachers unions over minority voters is not just a national phenomenon.

 In our state Capitol, Gov. Wolf recently vetoed a bill that would have allowed for scholarships for poor students at no cost to the taxpayer, saying it “distracts from … educating every child through our public school system.”

 Wolf himself attended a prestigious private school growing up.
 It must be nice to have options.

 Yet not a peep was heard from Philadelphia’s elected leaders, who are so quick to drone on about “fair funding” and “educational equity,” but cannot be bothered to advocate for their voters when it comes to a choice in education.

-There are rare exceptions in today’s Democratic Party, most notably from New Jersey Senator Cory Booker, who is seen as warm to charters.
-Closer to home, state senator Anthony Williams has not been shy about ruffling feathers – in supporting charters as well as in his opposition to the soda tax.
+There are rare exceptions in today’s Democratic Party, most notably from New Jersey Sen. Cory Booker, who is seen as warm to charters.
+Closer to home, State Sen. Anthony Williams has not been shy about ruffling feathers — in supporting charters as well as in his opposition to the soda tax.

 But the paucity of Democratic elected officials who publicly support charter schools shows just how far the party has veered from its voters.